jacobk/almasaopen/README.md

 # The Amazing Appengine Based Road Competition Framework!

-We did it before it was cool
+We did it before it was cool.

 ## License